porridgewithraisins/jam-bot/README.md

 node bot.js
 ```

-and confirm that the 'ready' message shows up in your terminal.
-If it does not show up, double check your [configuration](docs/CONFIG.md).
+and confirm that the 'ready' message shows up in your terminal (it might take a couple of seconds)

 In a text channel, check the latency of the bot with `ping`, then join a voice channel and see all other available commands with `help`.
 You can also see the commands [here](docs/COMMANDS.MD).